arcticoder/lqg-ftl-metric-engineering/README.md

 ## License

-MIT License - See LICENSE file for details
+The Unlicense - See LICENSE file for details

 ## Citations